mvolkmann/blog/src/zig.md

 }

 fn safeDouble(n: i8) i8 {
-    // This makes the specific error available in the catch block. return double(n) catch |err| {
+    // This captures the specific error and
+    // makes it available in the catch block. return double(n) catch |err| {
         print("safeDouble caught {}\n", .{err});
         if (err == EvalError.Negative) return 0;